kiebk/gifcurry/README.md

 ## How do I get a copy of Gifcurry?

-Gifcurry works on Linux, Mac, and probably Windows (left me know).
+Gifcurry works on Linux, Mac, and most likely Windows.
 Make sure you have FFmpeg, GStreamer, ImageMagick, and GTK+ installed on your machine.
 To find the latest version of Gifcurry, head over to the [releases page](https://github.com/lettier/gifcurry/releases).